 What if I cannot commence at the start of the training year?

-It is preferred that you be available to commence employment at the start of the relevant training year (November 2017).
+It is preferred that you be available to attend the orientation and commence employment at the start of the relevant training year (end November usually).
 However, if this is not possible you will need to indicate this and the reason in your ACE application and Cover Letter.
 Your details will be sent to the employers you preference and your application will be marked as a late start.
 Employers will then have the option to rank your application or not.
 If an employer is unable to accommodate a late start they are not obligated to rank you.

 Will I get ranked by all the DHBs that I have preferred in my application?